Yitro: Sixth reading—Exodus 19:20–20:14

-Seventh reading — Exodus 20:15–23
+Seventh reading—Exodus 20:15–23

-In the seventh reading (aliyah), seeing the thunder, lightning, and the mountain smoking, the people fell back and asked Moses to speak to them instead of God.
+In the seventh reading, seeing the thunder, lightning, and the mountain smoking, the people fell back and asked Moses to speak to them instead of God.
 God told Moses to tell the people not make any gods of silver or gold, but an altar of earth for sacrifices.
 God prohibited hewing the stones to make a stone altar.
 And God prohibited ascending the altar by steps, so as not to exposed the priests' nakedness.

 Readings according to the triennial cycle

 Jews who read the Torah according to the triennial cycle of Torah reading may read the parashah according to a different schedule.
 Some congregations that read the Torah according to the triennial cycle read the parashah in three divisions with the Ten Commandments in years two and three, while other congregations that read the Torah according to the triennial cycle nonetheless read the entire parashah with Ten Commandments every year.